 Coraline by Neil Gaiman is a children’s story that is filled with several colorful characters including young Coraline Jones herself, her “mundane” parents, The Other Mother and the Other Father, Coraline’s eccentric neighbors, Miss.
 Forcible and Miss.
 Spink, the crazy old man, and a talking cat.
 Each of these characters has their quirks and help Coraline realize her true potential in various ways.

-Coraline Jones, a young 9-year-old girl, is the protagonist in this story.
+Coraline Jones, a young eleven-year-old girl, with black hair.
+She is the protagonist in this story.
 She has an extremely curious and adventurous personality and she often feels bored and lonely with her parents.
-This prompts her to go out exploring her surroundings and finding adventures.
+This prompts her to go out exploring her surroundings and finding adventures around her new house.

 Coraline is constantly treated with neglect by her parents who do not understand the vivid imagination that she has.
 She is also misunderstood by everyone around her who keeps calling her “Caroline” instead of “Coraline.”
 Bored by the mundaneness of her world, Coraline wishes for a brighter and more adventurous world – which manifests in the universe created by the Other Mother.
 However, Coraline soon realizes that the grass is not always greener on the other side and learns to appreciate what she has.

-Mr. Jones, Coraline’s father, works from home and barely has time to spare for his daughter.
+Mr. Jones, or Charlie Jones, Coraline’s real father, works from home in the Pink Palace Apartments in Oregon, and barely has time to spare for his daughter.
 He spends most of his time at his desk and does not even look up whenever Coraline asks him a question.
 The constant parental neglect that Coraline is subjected to prompts Coraline to amuse herself.
 As a result, she becomes much more self-sufficient than any girl her age.
 However, the father-daughter duo loves each other despite being emotionally distant from one another.

 The Other Mother